 - 2 pounds small frozen, already cooked and peeled shrimp (if available, pink shrimp aka Maine shrimp)

 - 1 diced red onion

 - 1 cup chopped basil leaves (loosely packed)

 - 1/3 cup extra virgin olive oil

 - 1 teaspoon of lemon zest

 - Black pepper to taste

-2 Rinse the shrimp and drain well.
-Add them to the bowl and mix.
+3 Assemble the salad: Rinse the shrimp and drain well.
+Add them to the bowl with the pasta and mix.
 Add the remaining ingredients and gently mix until well combined.